SUNET/eduid-front/.github/pull_request_template.md

 #### Description:
-[Replace this with a description of what you've done]
+[Replace this with a description of what you've done - if styling-related work please include a screenshot]

 #### For reviewer:
 - [ ] Read the above description